SSC JE 2026 Syllabus and Exam Pattern for Paper 1 and 2

 • Centrifugal Pumps: Classifications, Principles, Performance Production Engineering:

-• Classification of Steels: mild steal & alloy steel, Heat treatment of steel, Welding – Arc Welding, Gas Welding, Resistance Welding, Special Welding Techniques i.e. TIG, MIG, etc (Brazing & Soldering), Welding Defects & Testing; NDT, Foundry & Casting – methods, defects, different casting processes, Forging, Extrusion, etc, Metal cutting principles, cutting tools, Basic Principles of machining with (i) Lathe (ii) Milling (iii) Drilling (iv) Shaping (v) Grinding, Machines, tools & manufacturing processes.
+• Classification of Steels: mild steel & alloy steel, Heat treatment of steel, Welding – Arc Welding, Gas Welding, Resistance Welding, Special Welding Techniques i.e. TIG, MIG, etc (Brazing & Soldering), Welding Defects & Testing; NDT, Foundry & Casting – methods, defects, different casting processes, Forging, Extrusion, etc, Metal cutting principles, cutting tools, Basic Principles of machining with (i) Lathe (ii) Milling (iii) Drilling (iv) Shaping (v) Grinding, Machines, tools & manufacturing processes.

-Is there negative marking in SSC-JE 2024?
+1. Is there negative marking in SSC-JE 2026?

+Ans.
 Candidates must note that there will be a negative marking of 0.25 marks for each incorrect answer in SSC JE Paper-I and one (01) mark for each wrong answer in SSC JE Paper-II.
 It’s advisable for candidates to be mindful of this while responding to the questions.
-Therefore, students must take calculative risks while attempting the questions in the respective exam papers according to the specified SSC Junior Engineer 2024 Syllabus.
+Therefore, students must take calculative risks while attempting the questions in the respective exam papers according to the specified SSC Junior Engineer 2026 Syllabus.

-What is the exam pattern for SSC JE 2024?
+2. What is the exam pattern for SSC JE 2026?

+Ans.
 The SSC JE exam pattern includes 2 papers, namely SSC-JE paper 1 and SSC-JE paper 2.

-SSC JE exam pattern for SSC JE 2024 paper 1:
+3. SSC JE exam pattern for SSC JE 2026 paper 1?

+Ans.
 This exam paper is divided into 3 subjects/sections, which are as follows:

 • General Awareness – Total 50 questions of total 50 marks